Wrongful Termination In Violation Of Public Policy

 The attorneys at Bononi Law Group, LLP, represent employees who have been wrongfully discharged by their employers.
 Our team consists of experienced and effective litigators who can investigate claims and represent the interests of clients in negotiations and in court.
 If you believe you were fired wrongfully, it is important to contact our law firm to understand your options.
-Call our office at 213-553-9200 or toll free at 866-295-7512
+Call our office toll free at 866-295-7512

 Public Policy Violations In Southern California

 Violations of public policy may include terminating an employee for:

 - Exercising a legal right such as voting

 - Taking family leave

 - Complaining about or reporting an employer’s illegal conduct